Kunthive/Crypto/public/newsletters/CR-The Story of Adidas' Onchain Journey.md

-# MR PRO | The Story of Adidas' Onchain Journey
+# The Story of Adidas' Onchain Journey

 ## A Web3 Playbook for Brands